ejanjoh/BeagleBone-Black/README.md

            a linear test of the SDRAM has has been added.
 This is not a full test, just an indication the SDRAM has been set up correct.

+- ver 1.6: Added notifications on exceptions.
+Moved code from public RAM to L3 SDRAM and executed it.